google-research-datasets/ToTTo/README.md

 # Leaderboard

-We are maintaining a leaderboard with official results on our blind test set:
+We are maintaining a leaderboard with official results on our blind test set.
+The leaderboard indicates whether or not a model was trained on Wikipedia.
+This is because our tables and (unrevised) test targets are from Wikipedia and thus we would like to study the effect using Wikipedia to train models.

 <table>
   <tr>